 Stites & Harbison’s financial institutions litigation group includes lawyers across the firm’s diverse practice groups and geographic locations.
 Lawyers with experience in banking litigation defense, business and real estate litigation, bankruptcy, title insurance defense, capital markets issues, white collar crime, securities and financial services litigation, professional liability defense, local and national regulatory compliance, lender liability, commercial banking litigation, and a variety of other practice areas are ready to serve the unique needs of our financial institution clients.
 We represent financial institutions of all sizes — from international mortgage lenders and servicers to small town state banks — in connection with a full spectrum of litigation and adversarial matters encountered in the modern financial environment.

-NASHVILLE, Tenn.—Stites & Harbison, PLLC welcomes attorney Michael Schwegler to the Nashville, Tenn., office.
-He joins the Real Estate & Banking Service Group as a Member (Partner) of the firm.
+Stites & Harbison, PLLC welcomes attorney Brady Dunnigan to the firm’s Lexington, Ky., office.
+He joins the Real Estate & Banking Service Group as a Member (Partner).